 I am aware that some children and families might have experienced trauma that can affect their sense of well-being and decision-making.
 Whenever appropriate, I help families access local resources and I always welcome professionals who provide additional support for children in my classroom.
 Creating a partnership between the family, the teachers, and the support team ensures open communication, consistency, and better outcomes for children.

 Creating a culture of belonging and respect for all members of our community — families, children, and teachers — allows me to connect with people, to get to know them, and to earn their trust.
-As a first-generation immigrant, I understand the importance of inclusion and cultural responsiveness, the strong need to be accepted in the local community and at the same time to be validated and recognized for having different values, culture, and traditions.
-My practice is based on highlighting our shared humanity beyond racial, physical, cultural, gender, intellectual, economical or any other differences and creating safe, inclusive spaces for all people.
+As a first-generation settler/immigrant, I understand the importance of inclusion and cultural responsiveness, the strong need to be accepted in the local community and at the same time to be validated and recognized for having different values, culture, and traditions.
 I strongly believe that hearing each other’s stories and sharing varied lived experiences contributes to more connected and supportive communities.
-I invite families to share and celebrate their heritage and culture through family-centred projects like “Family of the Week” and “Our Roots”.
+Diving deep into race relationships during my current graduate studies and self-education highlighted the historical and systemic nature of inequality in Canadian society.
+I am committed to the anti-racist approach in discussing difficult topics and responsive pedagogy based on cultural norms and expectations of the diverse community members.
+I have a classroom tradition to invite families to share and celebrate their heritage and culture through family-centred projects like “Family of the Week” and “Our Roots”, which explore our separate and shared stories of living together on this land.
+I honor the Mi’kmaw language and traditions as a part of Nova Scotia’s past and present by sharing books and songs by Mi’kmaw artists and introducing concepts and tools (for example, a talking stick during our circle time discussions) that I learned in person from the Elder.
+I will continue my learning in order to normalize Mi’kmaw culture as an integral part of the future education system, with respect and sensitivity.

 I see children as explorers who have endless curiosity about life, capable of directing their own learning.
 I see children as thinkers who experiment with their environment as they try to make sense out of it.
 I see children as artists who use their creativity as a reflection of their explorations and feelings, and as a communication tool to share their ideas with others.